pierregermain/MyFront/readmeT13.markdown

 ## Search Form

 With Frontend Frameworks like Bootstrap a Search Form is easy to style.
+We will use *selectize.js*.

 t13
-v42
+v45